 - There are many ways to travel around Morocco.
 However, buses or hiring cars seem to be your best bet.
 I would personal buy a camel and ride it everywhere…just saying

-What do you think of Morocco?
+There are lots of things to do in Morocco when you are backpacking!
+What do you think of this must do things in Morocco?
 What would you be most excited to see and experience?
 Let your voice be heard in the comments below!